reillytilbury/coppafish/docs/glossary.md

 recommended).
 The DAPI is not essential for coppafish but is recommended as a debugging tool, where it can be used as an overlay in the [Viewer](diagnostics.md#viewer).

 * Gene code - A sequence of dyes that are assigned to a gene for each sequencing round.
-Each gene type has a unique gene code.
+Each gene has a unique gene code.
 For example, if the dyes are labelled `0, 1, 2` and there are 2 sequencing rounds, some example gene codes are `0, 1` (i.e. dye `0` in first round, dye `1` in second round), `1, 2`, `0, 2`.

 * Notebook - A write-once[^1] compressed file that stores all important outputs from coppafish.
 The notebook is used to plot many [diagnostics](diagnostics.md).
 A notebook can be loaded by